katerinachinnappan/helm-chart/README.md

 Verify **kubectl** configuration and check that you have access to your cluster.

+* Helm

+Know what is a helm chart and how it works.

 ### Generate Templates & Rollout Deployments

+**Modify templates/deployment.yaml & Makefile by replacing <your-namespace> with your namespace you wish to deploy to.**

 **Specify the deployment names and their config names in deployment-names.txt and config-names.txt respectively.
 If you don't specify any configs, a default config (set in values.yaml) will be applied to all deployments.**

-Generate and deploy helm templates in one shot.
+Generate and deploy in one shot.

 ```
 make deployment